 - the supportive interventions that will accompany this reduction in time at school

 - school including the environment system changes within school and the new skills that will be taught

 - outcome and exit strategies.
-How will all parties know that is successful?
+How will all parties know that this short term exceptional arrangement has been successful?

 - the named person responsible for the plan within the school

 - the consideration of safeguarding measures for the duration.
 The school must carry out a risk assessment (including CSE and CDE) before implementation, of the child spending more time out of the school and this should be recorded in the plan

 - consideration should be given in many cases to external behaviour support and/or targeted early help family support